gapotchenko/Gapotchenko.FX/Source/Profiles/Gapotchenko.FX.Profiles.Math/README.md

 - All the modules of the [Core](../Gapotchenko.FX.Profiles.Core#modules) profile

 Those modules represent the canonical and most frequently used parts of Gapotchenko.FX math functionality.
-Instead of referencing each of the modules individually, you can opt-in into just using `Gapotchenko.FX.Profiles.Math` profile.
+Instead of referencing each module individually, you can opt-in into just using `Gapotchenko.FX.Profiles.Math` profile.

 ## Usage